ihfazhillah/Jupita-Agent-iOS/Readme.md

 #### Step 3

-Build Jupita Agent, in the example below `2` has been used to represent the `agentId;`
+Build Jupita Agent, in the example below `2` has been used to represent the `agentId`

 ```
 let token:String = “authentication token”;